tomdns/blog/tutorials/sliced-mountains.md

 # Houdini Tutorial - Sliced Mountains

-> Learn how to generate Godus-like islands using heightfields in Houdini.
+> Learn how to generate Godus-inspired islands using heightfields in Houdini.

 * * *